 Well, so perhaps I had been wrong about everything so far, but surely, the inevitable slog and repetition of doing the same thing everyday would take its toll as I interacted with the same faces daily, right?
 If you haven’t guessed, the answer to that was and still is a resounding no.

-The centre had frequent events to keep work life interesting and different, team lunches, varying communities of interest and practice, a pool tournament, hackdays, tech challenges, halloween competitions, bake sales, quizzes and the ever prestigious Trollphy Games.
+The team had frequent events to keep work life interesting and different, team lunches, varying communities of interest and practice, a pool tournament, hackdays, tech challenges, halloween competitions, bake sales, quizzes and the ever prestigious Trollphy Games.

 Ufuoma Daniel – Tech Lead Edinburgh Liveservices